-Medical ‘wokeism’ doesn’t exist – but thoughtless words affect us all | James Moore
+Sorry, but no – medical ‘wokeism’ does not exist | James Moore

 There are 38 cited pieces of research at the conclusion.
 There was clearly someone in the BMJ press office with their brain in fully in gear when they saw it, because the press release accompanying it explicitly states that the authors want to be clear that using the right language – so not demeaning, infantilising or patronising patients – is “not a matter of political correctness”.

 Medical language “affects the core of our interactions,” they say, calling for more research.
 I’d like to see that because my experience suggests they, and the BMJ’s accompanying leader column, are on to something.
-In the meantime, we shouldn’t be bashing these medics as “woke” or “PC warriors” or whatever today’s favoured right wing term of abuse is.
+In the meantime, we shouldn’t be bashing these medics as “woke” or “PC warriors” or whatever today’s favoured right-wing term of abuse is.
 We should be cheering them on.

 As a patient, I came away thinking at last!
 At last, somebody gets it.
 Healthcare in Britain may improve as a result of the work of Cox and Fritz, that is if it isn’t impeded by low journalism or the sort of cheap political posturing that sometimes stems from it.
 Over to you, Sajid Javid.